 So we’ve covered reminders, coping mechanisms for the stress, recipes you can prepare or meal-delivery services you may shop, and lastly what to do if the worst should happen during Thanksgiving this year.

 I threw a lot at you in this post, so I want to take a moment and again let you know, it’s okay if being gluten-free during Thanksgiving feels emotional and hard.

-I want you to know you’re not alone in feeling this way, and if you need some extra support this holiday season, I run a celiac support group that meets 2x/month and I would love to have you join us.
+I want you to know you’re not alone in feeling this way, and if you need some extra support this holiday season, I run a celiac support group that meets monthly and I would love to have you join us.